Governed by the basic rules of negligence

 - Failure to establish procedures.
 Every business should have procedures in place that are designed to prevent customer falls.
 The duties of managers and supervisors, floor workers, and other employees to implement those procedures should be clearly designated.
 Businesses should identify high risk areas, delegate responsibility for inspecting those areas, prescribe actions to be taken when a hazard is detected, designate a schedule for replacing flooring materials before they become worn, specify cleaning and maintenance procedures for each flooring material used in the business, and create a training schedule for new employees.
 Procedures should also specify how accidents will be investigated and reported.
 The failure to establish those procedures may be negligent.

 Accident victims who fall due to another person’s negligence sometimes experience only minor bruises or cuts.
 Unfortunately, more serious injuries can lead to expensive medical bills and long-lasting disabilities.
-The victim of a slip or trip caused by a negligent property owner should consult a personal injury lawyer after suffering any of the following injuries:
+Consult a personal injury lawyer after suffering any of the following injuries:

 What should I do if I fall?